FAAM-146/spif/docsource/source/spif-doc.rst

 :doc:`Mandatory Parameters <spif_mandatory_vocab>`

 Imager core group
 ^^^^^^^^^^^^^^^^^

+The imager ``core`` group is a sub-group of the ``imager`` group and contains the flattened image data.
+All image data has been extracted from the raw binary file and presented in a more usable form.
+No filtering is carried out so potentially corrupt images, repeated images, and noise are all included.

-The imager ``core`` group is where the flattened image data is stored.
-There are two unlimited dimensions in the ``core`` group, "image_num" and "pixel".
-The maximum value of the coordinate variable "image_num" is the number of images in the dataset while the maximum of "pixel" is the total number of pixels in the image array.
+The length of the 1-dimensional image array is the product of the number of images, given by the unlimited dimension ``image_num``, and the width and height of each image.
+Depending on the type of instrument, the width and/or height may be fixed or variable for each image.
+The maximum value of the coordinate variable ``image_num`` is the number of images in the dataset while the maximum value of ``pixel`` is the total number of pixels in the image array.

 The arrival time of each image is given by ``timestamp`` in a recognised time, usually nanoseconds, from a reference time. ``timestamp`` has a ``units`` attribute string that conforms to the `UDUNITS recommendation <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#time-coordinate>`_, for example "nanoseconds since 2024-01-01 00:00:00 +0".
 The ``timestamp`` variable has a ``standard_name`` attribute "time".
 It's worth mentioning that due to the random nature of cloud sampling, the data in ``timestamp`` will be highly irregular and different from what one may expect from timeseries data.